metio/pasejo/docs/commands/pasejo-cmd-config.md

 Usage: pasejo config set [OPTIONS] <OPTION> <VALUE>

 Arguments:
-  <OPTION>  Name of the configuration option to set [possible values: ignore-missing-identities, clipboard-timeout]
+  <OPTION>  Name of the configuration option to set [possible values: ignore-missing-identities, clipboard-timeout, pull-interval-seconds]
   <VALUE>   Value to set the configuration option to

 Options: